Santiago: Founding of the city

-Valdivia left for the south with his troops months later, starting the War of Arauco.
-Santiago was left vulnerable and the indigenous group of Michimalonco took advantage, attacking the young city.
-On 11 September 1541, the city was destroyed by the natives, but a Spanish Garrison of 55 soldiers managed to defend the fort.
-The defense was led by Inés de Suárez, who was a companion to Valdivia.
-When she realized they were being overpowered, she ordered the execution of all indigenous prisoners and displayed their heads on pikes, throwing a few towards the attackers.
-In response to this brutal act, the indigenous group dispersed in fear.
-The city was gradually rebuilt, with the newly established city of Concepción becoming prominent, where the Royal Audiencia of Chile was established in 1565.
-However, the ongoing threat posed by the War of Arauco and frequent earthquakes prevented the establishment of the Royal Court in Santiago until 1607, solidifying the city's status as the capital.
+Valdivia left for the south with his troops months later, initiating the Arauco War.
+Santiago was left vulnerable, and a coalition of Mapuche and Picunche tribes led by chief Michimalonco destroyed the city on 11 September 1541, despite the efforts of a Spanish garrison of 55 soldiers defending the fort.
+The defense was led by Spanish Conquistadora Inés de Suárez.
+When she realized they were being overpowered, she ordered the execution of all indigenous prisoners, displaying their heads on pikes and throwing some towards the attackers.
+In response to this brutal act, the indigenous forces dispersed in fear.
+The city was gradually rebuilt, with the newly established city of Concepción gaining political prominence as the Royal Audiencia of Chile was established there in 1565.
+However, the ongoing threat of the Arauco War and frequent earthquakes delayed the establishment of the Royal Court in Santiago until 1607, which solidified the city's status as the capital.

 During the early years of the city, the Spanish suffered from severe shortages of food and other supplies.
-The local indigenous Picunche had adopted a strategy of halting cultivation and retreating to more remote locations, which isolated the Spanish and forced them to resort to eating whatever they could find.
+The Picunches had adopted a strategy of halting cultivation and retreating to more remote locations, which isolated the Spanish and forced them to resort to eating whatever they could find.
 The shortage of clothing meant that some Spanish had to dress with hides from dogs, cats, sea lions, and foxes.